THE DIGIT AFFAIR

 This was further demonstrated in the second film in which a US Navy Officer flipped off the cameraman.
 They left it in.
 We now had a weapon!
 Back in our rooms we were elated, this was one more thing we could use to discredit the propaganda we were being forced to grind out.
 Several crew members expressed caution, but the general attitude was use it.
 We had been captured, but we never surrendered.
 Damn the Koreans, full fingers ahead.

 The finger became an integral part of our anti-propaganda campaign.
 Any time a camera appeared, so did the fingers.
 A concern grew among us that sooner or later the Koreans would notice this and ask questions.
 It was decided that if the question was raised, the answer was to be that the finger was a gesture known as the Hawaiian Good Luck sign, a variation of the Hang Loose gesture.
 In late August one of the duty officers asked about the finger and seemed to be accepting of the explanation, but most of us realized that our zeal to ruin their propaganda would come back to haunt us, eventually.

-Room 13 TIME Magazine published this photo in November 1968
+Room 13 TIME Magazine published this photo in the October 18, 1968

 It led to HELL WEEK!
 Thank you Time Magazine.